ebzzry/ebzzry.github.io/src/words.md

   the outcome.”<br>

-* “To obtain a direction, you must first aim.”<br>

 * “Answers, no matter how confident you are with them, are incorrect, if they were for the wrong questions.”<br>